fedden/poker_ai/README.md

 First of all, please check out the [CONTRIBUTING](/CONTRIBUTING.md) guide.

 Feel free to start a discussion on the github issues or to reach out to me at leonfedden at gmail dot com.

+## License

+The code is provided under the copy-left GPL licence.
+If you need it under a more permissive license then please contact me at leonfedden at gmail dot com.

 ## Useful links and acknowledgements